lootexchange/lootexchange/README.md

 In the repository's root directory, run `yarn` to install all dependencies across all monorepo's packages.
 Afterwards, specific package commands should be run in the corresponding package directory.

-Until we can work our way towards deploying to Vercel from the monorepo, we're hacking the `apps` sub-packages with their own `.yarn`, `.yarnrc.yml` and `yarn.lock` files.
-This means that local package referencing is not available on deployment.
-Local development should still be possible though.

 The global commands `yarn deps:check` and `yarn deps:update` will help to maintain the same versions across the entire monorepo.
 After running `yarn deps:update`, a `yarn install` is required.
 To prevent having duplicates in the `yarn.lock`, you can run `yarn dedupe --check` and `yarn dedupe` to apply deduplication.

 ## Get Involved